mattanger/TacoDash/README.md

 https://www.amazon.com/dp/B0C497LQFL

 #### Heltec ESP 32
 Used to gather temperature and CAN data.
-Uses DS18B20 temperature sensors and a CAN thingy https://www.amazon.com/dp/B0D2L19QD4
+Uses DS18B20 temperature sensors and a CAN thingy.
+It's particularly nice because I got tired of wasting time trying to figure out how to make the 1-Wire interface work on the 3B.

+https://www.amazon.com/dp/B0D2L19QD4

 #### DS18B20